Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 This suggests that the microgreen growth environment significantly affects the abundance of individual phytonutrients, which could impact flavor and their health benefits.

-When indoor gardening, it’s essential to control environmental conditions such as room temperature and light intensity as they will affect the levels of some compounds and the health benefits of microgreens.
+When indoor gardening, it’s essential to control environmental conditions such as room temperature and light intensity as they will affect some compounds’ levels and microgreens’ health benefits.

 These differences are why I don't like to include the often precise percentages of vitamins and minerals that microgreens may contain because the plants' nutritional contents depend on how the microgreen is grown.